felipe-miranda-marreiros/blog-api/README.md

 In other words:

-- Application: It's responsible for creating application level contracts.
+- `Application`: It's responsible for creating application level contracts.
 Suppose we need to access the logged in user, we can create an abstration `UserContext` and retrive the information from Express.
 It's also called the orchestration layer between `Domain` and `Infrastrcuture`.
-- Presentation: Responsible for comunication between User and Business Logic (UseCases).
+- `Presentation`: Responsible for comunication between User and Business Logic (UseCases).
 Does not know about Infrastructure details.
-- Domain: Models that represent real Business Logic.
+- `Domain`: Models that represent real Business Logic.
-- Infrastructure: Implementations following `Application` contracts.
+- `Infrastructure`: Implementations following `Application` contracts.

 ![Screenshot 2025-05-20 at 14 46 23](https://github.com/user-attachments/assets/9debe559-6a04-49b4-9187-8b1d1118a711)